OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-22.md

 > ‘The Lord said to my Lord:
 > “Sit at my right hand
-> until I put your enemies
+> until I make your enemies
-> under your feet.”’
+> a footstool for your feet.”’

 ## Matthew 22:45